 (1 Tbsp per serving)

-- * If your hazelnuts are unblanched, and have the brown skin still on, you'll have to remove the skin after you take them out of the oven.
-When cooled enough to handle, pick up the hazelnuts a handful at a time and rub firmly between the palms of your hands so the skin falls off.
-Alternatively, the hazelnuts can be rubbed in a clean kitchen cloth.
-Toss the hazelnuts back and forth between both hands so the skin falls from between your fingers.
+- †If your hazelnuts have the brown skin still on, you'll have to remove it after you take them out of the oven.
+When cooled enough to handle, rub them firmly between the palms of your hands.

 - Store in an airtight container or mason jar in a cool, dry, and dark place for up to one month.
 Store in the fridge for up to three months.

 Let us know what you think

 Nutrition per serving (1 Tbsp per serving)

 |Total fat||10.3 g|

 |Total carbs||2.9 g|

 |Added sugars||0.0 g|